 If for those that are interested in becoming flight instructors, they can receive a flight instructor FI rating by enrolling in ATPL integated cadet programs.
 These training programmes offer a full airline transport pilot licence ATPL while providing the additional training to receive your flight instructor FI rating.
 After successful completion of the EASA ATPLA, they can then continue to do flight instruction at that flying academy, being paid to do so, while preparing to become a business pilot.
 We also have a standalone flight instructor course for already licensed pilots who just want to be instructors.

 Modular flight instruction course

 Modular training allows one to enroll in the program at various times because it is less intense than the integrated course.
-The student needing modular training should own a Civil Aviation Organization PPL to start the procedure.
 This is typically done by students who are looking to get certified part time because they have limited financial resources or because they want to do different segments in different locations.
 It can take longer to complete than an integrated program at certified training centres unless it is a modular program that has been designed so the components work seemlessly together.
 For example, FlyBy has partnered with ground schools around the world to complete the flight portion of their training at our base in Burgos.

 Integrated ATPL class delivery program

 Our flight instructors have a course structure that aims to stimulate the best learning environment.
 We have a balanced and strategic mix of technical and theoretical studies to suit the different types of learners in our program.
 The learning materials are visual with the help of simulators and many other learning materials.